keleko34/kaleo/README.md

 Platform
 |
-|-- App (files related to the window and gui functionality)
+|-- Gui (files related to the window and gui functionality)
 |
 |-- Engine (files related to 3d rendering of the scene)
 |